List of X-Men film series characters: Scott Summers/Cyclops

-Prior to the events of Logan (2017), it is said that sometime in 2028, Charles Xavier suffered from a massive seizure caused by his Alzheimer's which had killed 7 mutants alongside injuring 50 others.
-It is presumed that Scott was one of the mutants who died.
+Before the events of Logan (2017), it is said that sometime in 2028, Charles Xavier suffered from a massive seizure caused by his Alzheimer's, which killed seven mutants alongside injuring 50 others.
+It is presumed that Scott is one of the mutants who died.

-Scott makes a brief uncredited cameo appearance in Deadpool 2 (2018) where he is seen having a meeting in Xavier's office with the other X-Men and notices Deadpool talking loudly outside, causing Hank to close the door.
+Scott makes a brief, uncredited cameo appearance in Deadpool 2 (2018), where he is seen meeting in Xavier's office with the other X-Men.
+He notices Deadpool talking loudly outside, causing Hank to close the door.

-In X-Men: Dark Phoenix (2019), 9 years have passed since the battle in Egypt and in 1992, Scott is called along with the other X-Men to rescue 2 astronauts who are trapped in space.
-While on the mission, a mysterious cosmic entity named the Phoenix Force arrives and attacks them with Jean being the one most affected by it.
-After returning to Earth, Scott (now in a relationship with Jean), finds out that she is suffering from problems with her powers and asks she is ok, only for her powers to attack him.
-The next day, Scott finds out that Jean has left the X-Mansion, causing him and the X-Men along with Charles to track her location and arrive her father John's house.
-They confront Jean, who injures Quicksilver, Storm, and Hank and accidentally kills Mystique.
-After Mystique's funeral, Scott finds out that Hank has joined Magneto due to the both of them feeling grief for Mystique and wanting revenge on Jean.
-Scott tells Charles and they go with Storm and Nightcrawler to New York where the 3 fight Magneto's team over Jean's life before they are then knocked out and taken by the US Military in collars to a mutant internment facility.
-Whilst on the train, Scott convinces Magneto's team to not kill Jean.
-The train is then attacked by the D'Bari who want to kill Jean and take the Phoenix Force, causing the X-Men alongside Magneto's Brotherhood to break free from their collars, band together and fight against the aliens before Jean finally transforms into the Dark Phoenix, kills the D'Bari, and sacrifices herself to destroy the Phoenix Force inside of her.
-Scott, depressed and grieving Jean, witnesses Charles quit as the school headmaster, give the title to Hank and finally change the name of the school from Xavier's to Jean Grey's School for Gifted Youngsters to honor her memory.
+In X-Men: Dark Phoenix (2019), nine years have passed since the battle in Egypt, and Scott is in a relationship with Jean.
+The X-Men are called to rescue astronauts trapped in space when a mysterious cosmic entity (the Phoenix Force) attacks their shuttle, and Jean is the most affected.
+After returning to Earth, Jean's powers lash out at Scott.
+Jean leaves the next day, with Scott and the X-Men following her to her father's house.
+Jean injures Quicksilver, Storm, and Hank and accidentally kills Mystique.
+After Mystique's funeral, Scott, Charles, Storm, and Nightcrawler go to New York, where they fight Magneto's team (now including Hank) over Jean's life before they are then knocked out and taken by the US Military in collars to a mutant internment facility.
+Whilst on the train, Scott convinces Magneto's team not to kill Jean.
+The train is then attacked by the D'Bari attempting to take the Phoenix Force from Jean, causing the X-Men alongside Magneto's Brotherhood to break free, band together, and fight against the aliens before Jean finally transforms into the Dark Phoenix, kills the D'Bari, and sacrifices herself to destroy the Phoenix Force inside of her.
+Scott, grieving Jean, witnesses Charles quit as the school headmaster, give the title to Hank, and finally change the name of the school from Xavier's to Jean Grey's School for Gifted Youngsters to honor her memory.

+Cyclops appeared in the tie-in video game X-Men: The Official Game, voiced by James Arnold Taylor.

-James Marsden is confirmed to reprise the role of Cyclops in Avengers: Doomsday (2026).
+James Marsden will reprise the role of Cyclops in Avengers: Doomsday (2026).